eduvpn/documentation/SHIBBOLETH_SP_CENTOS.md

     $ sudo systemctl restart shibd

 Next: register your SP in your identity federation, or in your IdP.
+The metadata URL is typically `https://vpn.example.org/Shibboleth.sso/Metadata`.

 ### Portal